Brainhack-Donostia/brainhack-donostia.github.io/projects.md

 - Projects can focus on _any technique or method_, use behavioral or neuroimaging data, or explore any topic related to Open Science.
 - Projects can involve _any stage of the scientific process_, from data acquisition to analysis and documentation, as well as data visualization and scientific publication.
 - Projects can also be focused on _creating tutorials or improving the documentation_ of a library/program, or even replicating a paper (and dockerize it!).
+- Please, make sure tasks are well defined and are suitable for different levels of expertise.
+- Note that submitting your project through the Brainhack Donostia website will give you more visibility as it will be displayed on the Brainhack Global website too.

 ## Projects submitted so far